estherjk/led-speech-edison/README.md

 # Cycles through the LEDs, one at a time starting with green...
 CTRL+C to quit
 python cycle.py
 ```

+Check out the videos of the [blinking](https://youtu.be/YM24yuBLMrU) and [cycling](https://youtu.be/Un1QrOgTkug) LEDs to see the programs in action.

 ## Speech-activated LEDs